TC 11 - Security and Privacy Protection in Information Processing Systems - Aims and Scopes

 To promote information security education and training at the university level and in government and industry.

-* To develop model courses in information security at the university level.
+* develop model courses in information security at the university level.

-* To promote an appropriate module about information security to colleges and universities, industry and govern-ment.
+* promote an appropriate module about information security to colleges and universities, industry and government.

-* To collect, exchange and disseminate information, relating to information security courses conducted by private organizations for industry.
+* collect, exchange and disseminate information relating to information security courses conducted by private organizations for industry.

 WG11.9 - Digital Forensics